rtrppl/orgrr/readme.md

 - Is that all?

 No. I also wanted to learn more elisp.
 A small project like this seemed to be a good way to start.
 I'm still amazed that only about 1000 lines of code are necessary to write a note-taking system that is not too far off from Denote or org-roam.
-That this thing works provides me with independence from trends and operating systems, which is one of the reasons I don't see myself stopping to work on this project.
+That this thing works, provides me with independence from note-taking trends or specific operating systems, which is one of the reasons I don't see myself stopping to work on this project.

 - What does orgrr stand for?